 If you or a loved one is currently living with a disability, you may be eligible to receive Social Security Disability (SSD) benefits.
 The government funds SSD benefits to help people living with permanent injuries, chronic conditions, and other medical problems when they cannot maintain steady employment.

-At Farmer & Morris Law, PLLC, we understand how the Social Security Administration (SSA) reviews applications and can help you apply for benefits if you qualify.
+At Farmer & Morris Law, PLLC, our Social Security Disability lawyers understand how the Social Security Administration (SSA) reviews applications and can help you apply for benefits if you qualify.
 A Rutherfordton Social Security Disability lawyer from our team can help you with your case.

 A Social Security Disability Lawyer from Our Firm Can Help You Build Your Claim